Transport in Papua New Guinea: Roadways

 As of 1999, Papua New Guinea has a total of 19,600 km of all-weather highway, of which only 686 km is sealed/asphalted.
 Where there are roads there are many privately operated Public Motor Vehicles (PMVs), mostly minivans, which function as unscheduled buses.

 The longest road in the country is the Highlands Highway, which links Lae and Madang to the Highlands region.
 The Boluminski Highway links Kavieng and Namatanai in New Ireland Province.
-A highway linking Wewak in East Sepik Province and Vanimo in West Sepik Province was completed in September 2007.
+A road linking Wewak in East Sepik Province and Vanimo in West Sepik Province was completed in September 2007, but by 2017, had fallen into disrepair and was no longer functional.
 The Kiunga-Tabubil Highway is a privately maintained road that links highland communities in the Western Province.
+As of June 2025, the Magi Highway is passable from East Cape at the tip of the Papuan Peninsula to Port Moresby, although much of the road is unsealed and the journey between Alotau and Port Moresby takes 13–14 hours.